Clarity logoClarity logoClarity

 The modern era of estate tax reform began with the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA), which gradually increased the exemption and reduced the top rate, culminating in a complete repeal of the estate tax for one year; 2010.
 The 2010 repeal created the bizarre situation where people who died that year paid no estate tax regardless of wealth, while those who died in 2009 or 2011 were subject to the tax.

 The Tax Cuts and Jobs Act of 2017 doubled the exemption from roughly $5.5 million to $11 million per person (indexed for inflation).
-This dramatic increase means that only the wealthiest 0.1% of estates owe any federal estate tax.
+This notable increase means that only the wealthiest 0.1% of estates owe any federal estate tax.
 However, this doubled exemption is temporary; it is scheduled to revert to approximately $7 million (inflation-adjusted) after 2025.

 Form 706 must be filed for the estate of every U.S. citizen or resident whose gross estate; combined with adjusted taxable gifts and specific exemption amounts; exceeds the filing threshold.
 For 2024, the threshold is $13.61 million.